Sean Patrick Long

 Research interests:

 My research focuses on understanding the structural evolution of contractional and extensional mountain belts, including the Himalayas, the Andes, the North American Cordillera, and the Basin and Range Province.
 I integrate mapping-based field data with a diverse suite of quantitative datasets, including geochronology, thermochronometry, metamorphic temperatures and pressures, microstructural analyses, regional tectonic reconstructions, and balanced cross sections.
-Much of my recent research involves field-based evaluations of the predictions of models for the dynamics of mountain belts.
+Much of my research involves field-based evaluations of the predictions of models for the dynamics of mountain belts.
 Please see my research page for more details.

 View profile on Google Scholar